-Case Studies
+Case Study

-The Jones Center for Families, Springdale, Arkansas
+The Jones Center for Families

 Clear Energy helped The Jones Center for Families identify and implement energy-saving opportunities to more efficiently heat and cool the facility, heat the swimming pools and provide domestic hot water, and to monitor water levels and temperatures.
 Once completed, the project’s actual performance far exceeded utility incentive projections, resulting in a near 50% increase in efficiency-incentive rebates.